Saints score 5 straight TDs in 35-29 win over Lions

+DETROIT (AP) — The New Orleans Saints overcame a two-touchdown deficit to beat Detroit — and that wasn’t the only challenge they had to overcome on short rest Sunday.

-DETROIT (AP) — Drew Brees threw two touchdown passes to Tre’Quan Smith 2:19 apart in the second quarter, helping the short-handed New Orleans Saints overcome a 14-point deficit and beat the Detroit Lions 35-29 Sunday.
+Drew Brees threw two touchdown passes to Tre’Quan Smith 2:19 apart in the second quarter, helping the short-handed Saints rally to beat the Lions 35-29.

+“Everybody just persevered and we found a way to get a big win,” Brees said.

-New Orleans (2-2) started the game without six injured starters after a short night of rest.
-The Saints had a player test falsely positive for the coronavirus Saturday, according to a person familiar with the situation, leading to another round of tests for players and staff overnight in the Motor City.
+New Orleans (2-2) played after a short night of sleep, coming off its first two-game losing streak in three years and started the game without six injured starters.

+Saints fullback Michael Burton had a false positive test for the coronavirus Saturday, leading to another round of tests for players and staff overnight in the Motor City.

+“Just a lot of emotions going on because you never want to be a distraction,” Burton said.
+“They had to wake up other guys and test them.”

 Early in the game at fan-free Ford Field, the Lions (1-3) looked as though they might take advantage of facing a tired team without three starters on both sides of the ball as they led 14-0 lead 4:37 after kickoff.

+In the end, Detroit earned the dubious distinction of being the first NFL team to lose six straight games in which it led by double digits, according to the Elias Sports Bureau.

+The Lions also joined the 2011 Minnesota Vikings as the two teams in league history to lose three of their first four games after leading by at least 10 points.

-New Orleans, though, responded by scoring 35 straight points from late in the first period to midway through the third to take control.
+New Orleans was the latest team to come back against Detroit, scoring 35 straight points from late in the first period to midway through the third to take control.

+“I’m proud of how we got ready to play despite some of the challenges,” Saints coach Sean Payton said.

-Matthew Stafford ended the Saints’ run with a 1-yard TD pass to T.J.
+Matthew Stafford ended the Saints’ run with a TD pass to T.J.
 Hockenson late in the third quarter.
 The Lions pulled within six points with 3:36 left in the fourth on Adrian Peterson’s 5-yard run and Hockenson’s 2-point conversion catch.

-The Saints sealed the win with Brees converting a third-and-5 from his 27 with a 19-yard pass to Smith and Alvin Kamara running for 5 yards on third-and-3 from midfield.
+The Saints took a step toward sealing the win with Brees converting a third-and-5 from his 27 with a 19-yard pass to Smith.

-Detroit has gotten off to a strong start in every game this season, but only has one victory to show for it.
+“That was probably the biggest play of the day,” said Smith, the primary receiver on the play.
+“We really needed a first down.
+Drew trusted me and I came down with it.”

+And to dash any comeback hopes Detroit had, Alvin Kamara ran for 5 yards on a third-and-3 run from midfield.

-Stafford capped the opening drive with a 7-yard TD pass to rookie D’Andre Swift.
-And after Brees’ first pass was deflected and intercepted by Darryl Roberts on his first snap, Stafford threw a 15-yard pass to Kenny Golladay to give Detroit its third double-digit lead that wasn’t large enough.
+Stafford capped the opening drive with a TD pass to D’Andre Swift.
+After Brees’ first pass was deflected and intercepted on his first snap, Stafford threw a 15-yard pass to Kenny Golladay to give Detroit its third double-digit lead that wasn’t large enough.

 The Lions lost a 17-point, fourth-quarter lead the opener against Chicago.
 In Week 2, they were ahead by 11 points against Green Bay before giving up 31 straight points and losing an 11th straight game.